access your Home Assistant remotely using DuckDNS, Letsencrypt and the nginx SSL proxy

 connect Home Assistant to a subdomain at duckdns.org

 When you’re away from home, the first problem to solve is to be able to find your home network.
 You can do that by firstly having an easy to remember network name (e.g myhome.duckdns.org).
-Create an account at duckdns.org, choose an easily remembered subdomain and get the token (or long password) from your DuckDNS page.
+Create an account at duckdns.org, choose an easily remembered subdomain and get the token (= long password) from your DuckDNS page.

-The second problem to solve is that your home IP address can change.
-If it changes, thankfully the Home Assistant DuckDNS add-on updates this for us – it will tell DuckDNS what your current home IP address is.
-Go to Home Assistant > Supervisor > Add-on Store > Install Duck DNS.
-Then, on the Duck DNS Configuration tab fill in the information shown in bold below:
+Your home IP address changes – eg when you reboot the router.
+If you now install the Home Assistant DuckDNS add-on, DuckDNS will keep track of your current home IP address.
+Go to Home Assistant > Settings > Add-on Store > Install Duck DNS.
+Then, on the Duck DNS Configuration tab fill in the information shown below:

 lets_encrypt: accept_terms: true certfile: fullchain.pem keyfile: privkey.pem token: 8730bbcf-YOUR-TOKEN-FROM-DUCKDNS domains: - YOUR-SUBDOMAIN.duckdns.org - ANY-OTHER-SUBDOMAIN.duckdns.org aliases: [] seconds: 3000